MicrosoftDocs/learn/learn-pr/student-evangelism/develop-secure-iot-solutions-azure-sphere-iot-hub/includes/12-exercise-remote-reboot-device-direct-methods.md

 ## Test IoT Hub direct methods

-Use the Azure command-line tool to invoke the Azure IoT Hub direct method.
+Use the Azure command-line tool to invoke the Azure IoT hub direct method.
 For more information, see [invoke-device-method](https://docs.microsoft.com/cli/azure/ext/azure-cli-iot-ext/iot/hub?view=azure-cli-latest#ext-azure-cli-iot-ext-az-iot-hub-invoke-device-method).

 Follow these steps to invoke the `resetDevice` direct method, which restarts the device:

-1. You need the name of the Azure IoT Hub you created.
+1. You need the name of the Azure IoT hub you created.
 You can get the name from the Azure portal.

    ![Screenshot showing Azure resources.](../media/azure-iot-resources.png)